sweves/collab-web-underground-fa19/assignments/01-map-project/README.md

 In class: begin working with MTA data and walk through build processes / build strategies for the boards

-`action items` setup build process for map project & submit url on canvas
+`action items` setup build process for map project

 ### Phase 3